 ID237 Advanced Computer-Aided Design (3 credits)

 In this course, students will develop the required skills for preparation of working drawings.
 They will build on their basic AutoCAD skills while increasing their speed and problem-solving abilities.
-Students will be introduced to the most efficient commands for various tasks to enhance CAD productivity.
-The course continues with advanced techniques for drawing, editing, annotating, working with attributes and plotting.
+Students

 ID240 Corporate Design (3 credits)